jtremback/avocado/readme.md

 # Avocado

-Run `npm run watch_offchain_tests` to test the integration of contract and offchain code.
+Run `npm run offchain_tests` to test the integration of contract and offchain code.

 ## Ethereum State Channels